 At Blackridge Tax, we represent businesses in use tax audits, challenge indirect estimation methodologies, and negotiate settlements that reflect the actual tax owed rather than the state’s inflated estimates.

-At Blackridge Tax, we evaluate multi-state sales tax exposure comprehensively — identifying every state where nexus exists, calculating the potential liability, and pursuing the most favorable resolution available in each jurisdiction — including voluntary disclosure where appropriate.
+For businesses that have been selling into multiple states without collecting sales tax, the potential exposure can be substantial.
+At Blackridge Tax, we evaluate multi-state exposure comprehensively — identifying every state where nexus exists and pursuing the most favorable resolution available, including voluntary disclosure where appropriate.

 The California Department of Tax and Fee Administration is one of the most aggressive state tax collection agencies in the country.
-The CDTFA administers not only California sales and use tax but a range of other business taxes and fees — and it has broad authority to audit, assess, and enforce against businesses and responsible individuals alike.
+CDTFA auditors are experienced and increasingly sophisticated in their use of indirect audit methods — statistical sampling, markup analysis, and purchase ratio testing.

 Sales tax compliance is not optional — and neither is the expertise required to resolve it when things go wrong.